 Providing a loving home for a rescued pet is undoubtedly one of life’s greatest pleasures, as well as an important commitment that an adopter makes toward caring for a deserving animal, companion, and treasured friend.
 Adopting a dog or cat through a rescue organization saves lives and gives them a second chance.
 Many rescues come from unimaginable circumstances such as cruelty, neglect, abandonment, or owners who are no longer able to care for them due to illness or a change in living situations.
 Some have never known a life off the streets, outside of a kennel, or a puppy mill, where mass breeding for profit is the rule, and little or no regard is given to an animal’s health, well-being, or basic necessities.

-According to national statistics and data gathered by the ASPCA, it is estimated that 6.3 million companion animals enter U.S. shelters nationwide every year.
-Of those, approximately 3.1 million are dogs and 3.2 million are cats.
+According to national statistics and data gathered by the ASPCA, it is estimated that 6.3 million companion animals enter U.S. shelters nationwide annually.
+Of those, approximately 3.1 million are dogs, and 3.2 million are cats.
 Of the 128 million households in America, more than 85 million of them own a pet, with the most popular being dogs and cats.
 Pet adoption statistics by the Humane Society show that there are some 10,000 animal sanctuaries and rescue organizations in North America.

 When pet rescue comes to mind, most people think of their local animal shelter, but what many may not realize is that, very often, rescued pets are pulled in the 11th hour from being euthanized, before traveling a long distance via air transport and ground to a safe haven with a local rescue organization, a foster, or an adoptive home.

 There are many charitable organizations that provide air transport across state lines and several outside the USA.
 While it is not possible to obtain exact statistics on the number of abandoned animals and those rescued from being euthanized, who are then transported by airplane to safety, the probable figure is in the tens of thousands.